gangz/Tetris/IoP_Tetris.md

 35. during step 34, found a new error: the last row compress will goto endless loop. it is due to there is an empty shape check collision. remove the unused falldown shape. it is OK again.

 36. To make it fall down automatically.
 Add a timer.
+Firstly let's clarify the interfaces.

+37. Add the real implementation of the timer